ExtendRealityLtd/VRTK/DOCUMENTATION.md

 The ForceUnsnap method attempts to automatically remove the current snapped game object from the snap drop zone.

+#### ValidSnappableObjectIsHovering/0

+  > `public virtual bool ValidSnappableObjectIsHovering()`

+  * Parameters
+   * _none_
+  * Returns
+   * `bool` - Returns true if a valid object is currently in the snap drop zone area.

+The ValidSnappableObjectIsHovering method determines if any valid objects are currently hovering in the snap drop zone area.

+#### IsObjectHovering/1

+  > `public virtual bool IsObjectHovering(GameObject checkObject)`

+  * Parameters
+   * `GameObject checkObject` - The GameObject to check to see if it's hovering in the snap drop zone area.
+  * Returns
+   * `bool` - Returns true if the given GameObject is hovering (but not snapped) in the snap drop zone area.

+The IsObjectHovering method determines if the given GameObject is currently howvering (but not snapped) in the snap drop zone area.

 ### Example

 `VRTK/Examples/041_Controller_ObjectSnappingToDropZones` uses the `VRTK_SnapDropZone` prefab to set up pre-determined snap zones for a range of objects and demonstrates how only objects of certain types can be snapped into certain areas.